Complete List of Left Handed Squier Guitars & Basses

 Neal

 Neal has been playing guitar (left-handed!) for over 20 years, and has also worked in various roles within the guitar retail industry since 2012.
-In his spare time he loves to travel, ride bikes, and suck at videogames.
+He started LeftyFretz in 2010.
 More Info